jumpinjackie/forge-e33-mod/design/LANDS.md

 {T}: Add {W} or {U}.
 {4}, {T}: Create a Food token.
 ---
-The Aquafarm project ensured that Lumiere would have a plentiful supply of food for years to come.
+The Aquafarm project ensured that Lumière would have a plentiful supply of food for years to come.
 ```

 [card implementation](../custom/cards/l/lumiere_aquafarm.txt)

 ### Design Notes

- - In the game, Gustave lead the Aquafarm project which ensured the food supply for the city of Lumiere.
+ - In the game, Gustave lead the Aquafarm project which ensured the food supply for the city of Lumière.
  - This gives us an opportunity to add another dual land to this set.
  - Obviously expeditioner aligned so they get a ETB tapped sidestep.
  - It's a farm so obviously needs a Food token generating ability.

-## Lumiere Opera House
+## Lumière Opera House

 ```